FifthTry/product-switcher/README.md

 # Brand Switcher
-Package name: Button URL: fifthtry.github.io/brand-switcher
+Package name: Brand Switcher URL: fifthtry.github.io/brand-switcher

 The Brand Switcher package(https://github.com/FifthTry/brand-switcher) can be used to show multiple brands and it’s short description with it’s logos, on your web pages.